Blondie Chaplin: Biography

-Chaplin went on to tour with the David Johansen group and participated in producing Johansen's third solo album Here Comes the Night, on which Chaplin played guitar and sang backing vocals and co-authored seven tracks.
-During the late 1980s Chaplin toured with The Band, replacing some of Richard Manuel's vocals and playing guitar and, occasionally, drums.
+Chaplin went on to tour with the David Johansen group and participated in producing Johansen's third solo album Here Comes the Night, on which Chaplin plays guitar and sings backing vocals and co-authored seven tracks.
+During the late 1980s and early 1990s Chaplin toured with the Band, replacing some of Richard Manuel's vocals and playing guitar and, occasionally, drums.

-During the 1980s, Chaplin also toured with a band featuring Rick Danko and Paul Butterfield, and was guitarist and vocalist, as well as contributing a tune as songwriter, on Butterfield's last studio album, The Legendary Paul Butterfield Rides Again, released in 1986.
+During the 1980s, Chaplin also toured with a band featuring Danko and Paul Butterfield, and was guitarist and vocalist, as well as contributing a tune as songwriter, on Butterfield's last studio album, The Legendary Paul Butterfield Rides Again, released in 1986.

-Chaplin was also a featured player in former Byrds members Gene Clark and Michael Clarke's then new band, The 20th Anniversary Celebration of the Byrds, also known as the Tribute to the Byrds.
+Chaplin was also a featured player in former Byrds members Gene Clark and Michael Clarke's then new band, the 20th Anniversary Celebration of the Byrds, also known as the Tribute to the Byrds.
 Chaplin appeared on the Jennifer Warnes albums Shot Through the Heart, The Hunter, and The Well.

-Chaplin also played on High on the Hog, the ninth studio album by The Band, released in 1996, to which he also contributed his composition, "Where I Should Always Be."
+Chaplin also played on High on the Hog, the ninth studio album by the Band, released in 1996, to which he also contributed his composition "Where I Should Always Be".

-Chaplin toured with former Rolling Stones guitarist Mick Taylor and performed on his live album, Stranger in This Town.
-Starting in 1997, with the recording and release of the Bridges to Babylon album and subsequent tour, and, for some 15 years following, Chaplin served as a backing vocalist, percussionist, and, at times, backing guitar player for The Rolling Stones, in the recording studio and on the road.
+Chaplin toured with former Rolling Stones guitarist Mick Taylor and performed on his live album Stranger in This Town.
+Starting in 1997, with the recording and release of the Bridges to Babylon album and subsequent tour, and, for some 15 years following, Chaplin served as a backing vocalist, percussionist, and, at times, backing guitar player for the Rolling Stones, in the recording studio and on the road.
 The Bridges to Babylon album lists Chaplin's credits as backing vocals, tambourine, piano, bass guitar, percussion, shakers, and maracas.

 Chaplin is the vocalist, songwriter, and lead guitar player with Skollie, a band formed with fellow South Africans Keith Lentin on bass and Anton Fig (of the CBS Orchestra) on drums.
 Chaplin has recorded three solo albums, most recently Between Us in 2006.

 In late 2013, Chaplin was featured at select shows of former Beach Boys bandmate Brian Wilson and guitarist Jeff Beck.
-Chaplin also appears on Wilson's 2015 album No Pier Pressure, on which he is the featured vocalist on the song, "Sail Away", and he then went on tour as a featured performer, along with Al Jardine, for Brian Wilson's 2015 tour, with Rodriguez as the opening act.
+Chaplin also appears on Wilson's 2015 album No Pier Pressure, on which he is the featured vocalist on the song "Sail Away", and he then went on tour as a featured performer, along with Al Jardine, for Brian Wilson's 2015 tour, with Rodriguez as the opening act.

-He joined Wilson's Pet Sounds 50th Anniversary World Tour in 2016, performing alongside the touring band and has continued to tour with Wilson through 2022.
+He joined Wilson's Pet Sounds 50th Anniversary World Tour in 2016, performing alongside the touring band, and continued to tour with Wilson through 2022.